Eye of the Hurricane (The Alarm album)

-Eye of the Hurricane is the third studio album from The Alarm.
-It was first released in October 1987 in the US on I.R.S.
-Records.
+Eye of the Hurricane was the band's first studio album in two years and the material was divided into a "Folklore" side and an "Electric" side.
 The album was initially released on vinyl LP and cassette, reaching number 23 in the UK charts and number 77 in the US charts.
 A CD version was released later the same year and in 2000 an extended re-mastered version was released, including extra tracks.